assaf/zombie/doc/API.md

   false.
 - `runScripts` -- Run scripts included in or loaded from the page.
   Defaults to true.
+- `userAgent` -- The User-Agent string to send to the server.

 ### Browser.visit(url, callback)
 ### Browser.visit(url, options, callback)